deepcausality-rs/sites/web/content/en/docs/philosophy.md

 Non-linear time regions can occur when the background time is represented as a temporal hyper-graph that holds multiple time resolutions simultaneously.
 The simultaneous presence of time units at different scales breaks the simple time-linear assumption (all time has the same unit, and moves therefore at the same rate) that computational causality tools commonly make.

-Furthermore, in a temporal hyper-graph, the unit of time is scale dependent which means in order to compare temporal values one must consider the scale to make a valid comparison between equally scaled values, i.e., hour X compared to hour Y.
+Furthermore, in a temporal hyper-graph, the unit of time is scale dependent which means to compare temporal values one must consider the scale to make a valid comparison between equally scaled values i.e. hour X compared to hour Y.

 Less obvious, a temporal hyper-graph, by design, holds all past and present temporal values simultaneously within its structure.
 This co-existence of multiple temporal points simplifies non-trivial temporal arithmetic over hetero-scaled time units, yet it imposes a vexing problem: How do you know if a time value in a node of the graph is current or past?